Get App

 3. What to do on the 8th day of Chaitra Navratri?

 If you are observing a fast, then you must do puja and aarti on the 8th day of Chaitra Navratri.
-Moreover, you can also hold kanya bhoj.
+Moreover, you can also hold a kanya bhoj.

 4. How to celebrate 9 days of Navratri?

 The nine days of Navratri come around to be the most auspicious days according to Hindu culture.
-The festival is celebrated with joy and happiness where people get together and worship the nine forms of Durga Mata.
+The festival is celebrated with joy and happiness, where people get together and worship the nine forms of Durga Mata.

 It typically depends on your choice.
 Most people continue their fast till day nine.
 However, some people break their fast on day 8 itself.